Broke At Christmas?

 Just remember, Hallmark Christmas movies paint an unrealistic picture of the perfect holiday.

-When You Are Broke At Christmas You Can Still Find Joy In The Season By:
+When You Have No Money For Christmas You Can Still Find Joy In The Season By:

 - Remembering what Christmas is all about.